zkSync-Community-Hub/community-code/CODE_OF_CONDUCT.md

 Communication is key.
 Use clear and considerate language in your interactions.
 We aim to create a welcoming environment for users of all ages, so please avoid excessive profanity or explicit content.
-Remember that zkSync community members are a diverse bunch.
+Remember that ZKsync community members are a diverse bunch.
 English is our primary working language, but to help others where English is not their first language, be succinct and avoid acronyms where possible.